Chapter 7:

 are antonyms.
 And the term

-"antonym" is an antonym for a synonym! ("Good grief," declared Charlie Brown.)
-Thus, if you are outside the federal zone,
+"antonym" is an antonym for a synonym! ("Good grief," declared Charlie

-federal tax law.
-(Languid: drooping or flagging from, or as if from
+(Languid: drooping or flagging

-"without" the United States**?
+ever get along "without" the United States**? :-)

 The